sanskrit-coders/sanskrit-coders.github.io/content/content/books/publish/_index.md

 title = "+Publish"
 +++

+## Distributing a separate format online
+One can argue that publication rights/ copyright is for typeset book.
+Just plain text file/ other format can be considered entirely separate.
+Observe https://sarit.indology.info by various indolgists.

 ## Engaging a publisher
 An author may sell (some/ all) publishing rights to a publisher in exchange for "royalty" (usually small).
 Certain generous publishers may agree to online publication.